gamedevshttl/StarterProject/README.md

 #### How to build

+Install conan (require Python 3.5)
+    pip install conan

 To build this project using cmake:
     mkdir build
     cd build
     conan install ..